viewflex/ligero-docs/README.md

 #### Routes

-Run this command to publish the `routes.php` file to the project's `publish/viewflex/listo` directory for customization:
+Run this command to publish the `routes.php` file to the project's `publish/viewflex/listo` directory:

 ```bash
 php artisan vendor:publish  --tag='ligero-routes'